zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 The _Zeebe cluster testbench_ is basically a bunch of workers that request jobs from the _testbench_ test orchestration cluster.

-The test orchestration cluster contains different workflows that define the steps for a test.
+The test orchestration cluster contains different processes that define the steps for a test.
 See [README.md](../README.md) for a documentation of the different processes.

 Once a test is started, this will e.g. trigger the worker to create a cluster.
 Afterwards, another worker is triggered to run the test.
 Finally, other workers are triggered to publish the test results, notify engineers (if needed) and destroy the cluster again.

 The workers are stateless.
 The only state is kept by Zeebe in the _testbench_ test orchestration cluster.
-Workers exchange information by reading from and writing to variables in the workflow.
+Workers exchange information by reading from and writing to variables in the process.

 # Building Block View